dragonworx/mindbody-mcp/SCRUM_MASTER.md

 ## AI Agent Initialization

+### CRITICAL DIRECTIVES

+**IMPORTANT: AI agents MUST follow these rules:**

+1. **NO GIT OPERATIONS**: Do not stage, commit, or perform any git operations.
+The developer will handle all version control.
+2. **NO JSDOC COMMENTS**: Do not add JSDoc comments to any code.
+This codebase is designed for rapid refactoring and human-readable documentation wastes tokens and time.

 ### Start Here: Working on This Project

 When starting a new session to contribute to the Mindbody MCP Server, use these instructions to identify and implement your next task.